nZEDb/nZEDb/Ubuntu 13.10 INSTALL GUIDE-1.md

                 sudo -i -u postgres

        # Enter the PostgreSQL CLI interface:

+                psql

+       # Create a user account (change the username):

+                CREATE USER EnterYourUserNameHere;

+       # Create a database for the user account (change the database name or leave it):

+                CREATE DATABASE nzedb OWNER EnterYourUserNameHere;

+       # Create a password for the user (the single quotes around the password are required):

+                ALTER USER EnterYourUserNameHere WITH ENCRYPTED PASSWORD 'EnterYourPasswordHere';

+       # Detach from pgsql and login to your linux user account:

+                control+d
+                su EnterYourLinuxUsernameHere